Installation#

 Running InVesalius#

-To run InVesalius, enter the InVesalius folder and run the command:
+To run InVesalius, enter the InVesalius folder and use one of the following commands:

 python3 app.py

-You can pass a DICOM folder as parameter to make InVesalius starts with the DICOM loaded.
+You can pass a DICOM folder as a parameter to make InVesalius start with the DICOM loaded.

 python3 app.py -i /dicom/folder